Austria-Hungary: Theaters of operations

-The Austro-Hungarian Empire conscripted 7.8 million soldiers during WWI.
+The Austro-Hungarian Empire conscripted 7.8 million soldiers during the war.
 General von Hötzendorf was the Chief of the Austro-Hungarian General Staff.
 Franz Joseph I, who was much too old to command the army, appointed Archduke Friedrich von Österreich-Teschen as Supreme Army Commander (Armeeoberkommandant), but asked him to give Von Hötzendorf freedom to take any decisions.
-Von Hötzendorf remained in effective command of the military forces until Emperor Karl I took the supreme command himself in late 1916 and dismissed Conrad von Hötzendorf in 1917.
-Meanwhile, economic conditions on the homefront deteriorated rapidly.
-The Empire depended on agriculture, and agriculture depended on the heavy labor of millions of men who were now in the Army.
+Von Hötzendorf remained in effective command of the military forces until Emperor Karl I took supreme command himself in late 1916 and dismissed Conrad von Hötzendorf in 1917.
+Meanwhile, economic conditions on the home front deteriorated rapidly.
+The empire depended on agriculture, and agriculture depended on the heavy labor of millions of men who were now in the army.
 Food production fell, the transportation system became overcrowded, and industrial production could not successfully handle the overwhelming need for munitions.
 Germany provided a great deal of help, but it was not enough.
-Furthermore, the political instability of the multiple ethnic groups of Empire now ripped apart any hope for national consensus in support of the war.
-Increasingly there was a demand for breaking up the Empire and setting up autonomous national states based on historic language-based cultures.
-The new Emperor sought peace terms from the Allies, but his initiatives were vetoed by Italy.
+Furthermore, the political instability of the multiple ethnic groups within the empire now ripped apart any hope for national consensus in support of the war.
+Increasingly there was a demand for breaking up the empire and setting up autonomous national states based on historic, language-based cultures.
+The new emperor sought peace terms from the Allies, but his initiatives were vetoed by Italy.